dthain/compilerbook-examples/README.md

 Example Code for Introduction to Compilers and Language Design
 --------------------------------------------------------------

-This repository contains example code and test cases for the [Introduction to Compilers and Language Design](http://compilerbook.org) online textbook.
+This repository contains some example code and test cases for the [Introduction to Compilers and Language Design](http://compilerbook.org) online textbook.

-for the CSE 40243 compilers course at the University of Notre Dame.
+- chapter3/flex contains a complete example of the flex program from chapter 3.

-- calc0 contains an *incorrect* example that attempts to parse arithmetic expressions using bison, but is full of shift-reduce conflits.
+- chapter4/hand-written contains a complete hand-written

-- calc1 contains a *correct* example of using bison and flex together to parse and evaluate simple arithmetic expressions, by computing results as they are parsed.
+scanner and parser using the recursive descent technique for LL(1) grammars shown in chapter 4.

-- calc2 contains a more complex example of using bison and flex to parse arithmetic expressions and convert them into a simple abstract syntax tree of expressions.
-This would be a good place to start as you design your compiler.
+- chapter5 contains several variations on the running calculator example, showing an *incorrect* example with multiple shift-reduce conflicts, a working validator, inline evaluator, and interpreter.

 - starter-code contains the starter code for the B-Minor project.
 This incorporates the header files defined in the text book,